WeAreSatoshi/WeAreSatoshi2/README.md

 1. 5% interest each month for the first 3 months,<br />
 2. 1% per month for the rest of the year,<br />
 3. 3% annually thereafter<br />
-PoS Stake Age: 5 days minimum, 30 days maximum
+4. New upgrade at block 805k increased interest to 15% removing PoW PoS Stake Age: 5 days minimum, 30 days maximum

 License